linda-seiter/CMSC115_2258/unit1_lab/README.md

 <img src = "images/breakpoint.png" alt="click in line 9 gutter to set breakpoint" width=300>
 </td>
 <td>
-Set a breakpoint at line 9 by clicking in the gutter to the left of the line number.
-A breakpoint is indicated by a red circle.
+Set a breakpoint at line 9 by clicking in the gutter to the left of the line number.<br>  A breakpoint is indicated by a red circle.
 You can remove a breakpoint by clicking on it again.
 </td>
 </tr>